Skip to main content

 The Board of Trustees (the people who make the big decisions about Scouts in the UK) expect to make a decision about early years Scouts in July 2020.
 They’ll either give the green light to develop a plan for rolling it out, ask people to continue piloting so they can learn more, or decide it doesn’t work and reject the concept.

 Not all the evidence is ready yet (for example, we’re waiting for an external evaluation), so we don’t know what the Board will decide.
-If it’s given the go ahead, though, it’ll be optional, with a phased roll out so we can make sure the right support’s in place.
+If it’s given the go ahead, though, it’ll be optional, with a phased roll-out so we can make sure the right support’s in place.

 The decision on whether it starts in your area is likely to be down to local line managers.

-Remember, you can’t offer early years Scouts locally yet (no matter how exciting it seems) – groups don’t have permission to start early years provision outside of these pilots.
+Remember, you can’t offer early years Scouts locally yet (no matter how exciting it seems) – groups don’t have permission to start early years provision outside these pilots.
 Unofficial provision is against our rules, could affect the pilots and wouldn’t be insured.
 The existing Squirrels programme, run under a Memorandum of Understanding with Scouts NI, isn’t affected by the pilots.

 If you’ve got any questions or suggestions, we’re all ears.
 Let us know what you think here.